Language Legacies - Worldwide Coverage

 Applicants may be chosen to receive special recognition through awards within the Language Legacies grant program.
 Currently, this is limited to The Isenberg Award.

 The Isenberg Award The Isenberg Award for the Documentation of Languages of the Former Soviet Union is named for the late Charles R. Isenberg (1944-1997), a professor of Russian literature at Wesleyan University and Reed College.
-This award honors projects focused on documentation and maintenance of languages spoken in the former Soviet Union.
+This award, given in years when a deserving and eligible proposal is received, honors projects focused on documentation and maintenance of languages spoken in the former Soviet Union.

 click here for a biography of Mr. Isenberg